Parameterized Approximability of Maximizing the Spread of Influence in Networks: Unanimity thresholds

-\paragraph{Finding dense subgraphs.} In the following we show that \maxopinfluence with unanimity thresholds is at least as difficult to approximate as the \densestksubgraph problem, that consists of finding in a graph a subset of vertices of cardinality $k$ that induces a maximum number of edges.
+\paragraph{Finding dense subgraphs} In the following we show that \maxopinfluence with unanimity thresholds is at least as difficult to approximate as the \densestksubgraph problem, that consists of finding in a graph a subset of vertices of cardinality $k$ that induces a maximum number of edges.
 In particular, any positive approximation result for \maxopinfluence with unanimity would directly transfers to \densestksubgraph.
+This last problem has no polynomial-time approximation scheme unless $\np$ has no subexponential-time algorithms~\cite{Kho06} and is $O(n^{\frac{1}{4}+\epsilon})$-approximable in time $n^{O(\frac{1}{\epsilon})}$ where $n$ is the size of the input graph~\cite{BCCFV10}.

 \begin{theorem} For any strictly increasing function $r$, if \maxopinfluence with unanimity thresholds is $r(n)$-approximable in fpt-time w.r.t. parameter~$k$ then \densestksubgraph is $r(n)$-approximable in fpt-time w.r.t. parameter~$k$. \end{theorem}